Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Background and Related Work

 \subsection{Long-Tail Knowledge and Scaling}

 Neural scaling laws~\citep{kaplan2020scaling, hoffmann2022training} establish power-law relationships between model size, compute, data, and loss. \citet{kandpal2023} demonstrate that accuracy on rare facts scales log-linearly with model size ($R^2 = 0.98$ within the BLOOM family).
 Larger models extend further down the power-law frequency tail of web knowledge~\citep{tirumala2022}, consistent with the Zipfian distribution of entity popularity~\citep{zipf1949human, piantadosi2014zipf}. \citet{badhe2026longtail} provide a structured taxonomy of long-tail knowledge loss mechanisms---gradient dilution, representational interference, tokenization effects, and post-training compression---formalizing the challenges that IKP tiers exploit for discrimination. \citet{mallen2023trust} confirm that LLMs are unreliable on less popular facts, with parametric memory failing where retrieval succeeds.
-The ``Law of Knowledge Overshadowing''~\citep{overshadow2025} shows that popular knowledge suppresses less popular knowledge, with hallucination rate increasing log-linearly with knowledge popularity---implying that obscure probes are more discriminating. \citet{carlini2021extracting, carlini2023quantifying} demonstrate that memorization scales with model size, and \citet{chen2025factoids} show that factoid retention degrades severely across fine-tuning stages, explaining why post-training can shift IKP scores between model generations.
-These findings provide further empirical support for the link between parameters and stored knowledge.
+The ``Law of Knowledge Overshadowing''~\citep{overshadow2025} shows that popular knowledge suppresses less popular knowledge, with hallucination rate increasing log-linearly with knowledge popularity---implying that obscure probes are more discriminating. \citet{carlini2021extracting, carlini2023quantifying} demonstrate that memorization scales with model size, and \citet{chen2025factoids} show that factoid retention degrades across fine-tuning stages, explaining why post-training can shift IKP scores between generations.